Electricity price comparison for business users

-Luckily for business owners the retail market for electricity is extremely competitive.
-PowerExperts EnergyMax™ can quickly negotiate competitive prices for your business and which could provide substantial savings on your current renewal letter.
+Luckily for business owners, the retail market for electricity is extremely competitive.
+PowerExperts EnergyMax™ can quickly negotiate competitive prices for your business that could provide substantial savings on your current renewal letter.

 Get an online electricity quote for your premises

 Through our extensive relationships with the utility companies, we have access to exclusive market leading deals.
 Our brokers have negotiated long-term tariff reductions that we pass onto you.

 Lock in the security of a long-term fixed-price tariff of up to five years that guarantees your rates for the duration of your tariff.

 Maximise your savings with EnergyMax™

 Use our expert EnergyMax™ technologies to find the lowest electricity prices for your business.